nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/digital-asset-management-dam.md

 #### Picture conversions

 Picture conversions are used to generate the picture views of document having the&nbsp;`Picture` facet.
 Default picture conversions (Thumbnail, Small, Medium and OriginalJpeg) are contributed to the&nbsp;`pictureConversions` extension point.
 They are marked as&nbsp;`default` and so are always generated, their associated filters are not evaluated.
+If the default conversions are not necessary, they can be disabled using Nuxeo Studio.

 ### Video